 The Thracian Sea is a part of the Mediterranean Sea and also the far-northern extension of the Aegean Sea.

 It's bordered in the north by Greece and Turkey (Trace).
-Its southern border (shown) is a mapping estimate of Graphic Maps.
+Its southern border (shown) is a mapping estimate of World Atlas.

 It contains three large islands; two are Greek, while Imraz in the east belongs to Turkey.